History of the United States

-The land which became the United States was inhabited by Native Americans for tens of thousands of years; their descendants include but may not be limited to 574 federally recognized tribes.
+The history of the land which became the United States spans tens of thousands of years of continuous Indigenous societies; their descendants include but may not be limited to 575 federally recognized tribes.
 The history of the present-day United States began in 1607 with the establishment of Jamestown in modern-day Virginia by settlers who arrived from the Kingdom of England, and the landing of the Mayflower by English pilgrims to Plymouth in 1620.
-In the late 15th century, European colonization began and largely decimated Indigenous societies through wars and epidemics.
-By the 1760s, the Thirteen Colonies, then part of British America and the Kingdom of Great Britain, were established.
+In the late 15th century, European colonization began and largely decimated Indigenous societies through genocides, wars, and epidemics.
+By the 1760s, the Thirteen Colonies, then part of British America and by extension the Kingdom of Great Britain, were established.
 The Southern Colonies built an agricultural system on slave labor and enslaving millions from Africa.
 After the British victory over the Kingdom of France in the French and Indian Wars, Parliament imposed a series of taxes and issued the Intolerable Acts on the colonies in 1773, which were designed to end self-governance.
 Tensions between the colonies and British authorities subsequently intensified, leading to the Revolutionary War, which commenced with the Battles of Lexington and Concord on April 19, 1775.
 In June 1775, the Second Continental Congress established the Continental Army and unanimously selected George Washington as its commander-in-chief.
-The following year, on July 4, 1776, the Second Continental Congress unanimously declared its independence, issuing the Declaration of Independence.
+The following year, on July 2, 1776, the Second Continental Congress voted for the Lee Resolution which created the new nation, and on July 4 formalized its independence by issuing the United States Declaration of Independence.
 On September 3, 1783, in the Treaty of Paris, the British acknowledged the independence and sovereignty of the Thirteen Colonies, leading to the establishment of the United States.
 On September 17, 1787, the U.S. Constitution was signed by a majority of delegates, and was later ratified by the Thirteen Colonies, leading to the first modern U.S. government.